Buffalo, New York, Car Accidents Involving Negligence

 - Negligence of a common carrier: Common carriers, such as buses, that transport passengers are also held to a standard of reasonable care.

-If you, or a loved one, were injured in a car accident contact the Dietrich Law Firm P.C., recognized as a Best Law Firm of America, today at 716-839-3939.
+If you, or a loved one, were injured in a car accident contact the Dietrich Law Firm P.C. today at 716-839-3939.
 Our team of highly experienced and top rated negligence car accident lawyers in Buffalo, New York will fight for the compensation that you deserve for the injuries that you suffered.

 In New York State, the legal theory of comparative negligence may impact the amount of compensation the victim can recover if he or she was partly responsible for causing their own injuries.
 Comparative negligence means that the victim’s own negligence was a contributing factor in his or her accident or injuries.
 According to the New York Civil Practice Law and Rules 1411, when the plaintiff or decedent’s conduct contributed to their injuries, the amount of their damages will be diminished by their proportion of fault.